Saturday, October 29, 2016

 4. Gauging Station Road C SE Access

-This is a place where one can launch their non-motorized-watercraft into the canal going towards (east) the Potholes Reservoir.
-This is the section of the canal that is more like a river with whitewater/rapids of class II or better, which includes a set of small water falls.
+This is a place where one can retrieve or launch if you are a thrill seeker their non-motorized watercraft into the canal going towards (east) the Potholes Reservoir.
+This is the section of the canal that is more like a river with whitewater/rapids of class II or better, which includes a set of small waterfalls.
 One must know their skill

 5. Potholes State Park